Tropical music: History

 Despite being a concept created in the 20th century within the music industry, tropical music encompasses genres and styles that can be traced back to the 16th century, when the Caribbean (and thus America) was discovered and colonized by Europeans.
 It was not until the 19th century that tropical music became a global phenomenon with the popularization of Cuban contradanza (also known as habanera).
 Cuba would continue to spearhead the development of tropical music with other ballroom music styles, as well as the bolero and son cubano.
 The Dominican Republic contributed with merengue and bachata, two very successful genres, while Puerto Rican music is exemplified by relatively minor genres such as bomba and plena.
 The very popular cumbia and vallenato originated on the coasts of Colombia.

 Tropical music would have a long-lasting impact in the music of other regions beyond the Caribbean such as the United States (where rhumba and salsa were primarily developed), Africa (where soukous was developed), and South America.
 For example, in Chile, tropical music genres were progressively introduced depending on their popularity in the Caribbean and North America.
 Thus, genres such as guaracha, mambo, cha cha cha and later cumbia made their way into the radios and concert halls of Chile between the 1930s and 1960s.

 Tropical music enjoys a dedicated global following among music fans and record collectors.
 In some cities, DJs will hold music nights and play a variety of tropical music, featuring vintage (1970s and earlier) cumbia, salsa, mambo, Caribbean and African music, often on vinyl records.
-Modern artists such as Will Holland (AKA Quantic) derive significant influence from music styles within the tropical genre.
+Modern artists such as British musician Quantic derive significant influence from music styles within the tropical genre.